 Raw Hazelnut Milk

-With a very fresh and almost herby flavor, this hazelnut milk is prepared from soaked raw hazelnuts.
+With a very fresh and almost herby flavor, this milk is prepared from soaked raw hazelnuts.
 It is the easiest and quickest version.

 Simply soak raw hazelnuts for at least 6 hours, blend with water, and strain.

 Definitely my favorite!
 If you are a hazelnut lover, you are going to love the roasted version.
 This version is best enjoyed as is or in sweet recipes, as it has a strong hazelnut flavor.